chrthomsen/pygrametl/docs/examples/parallel.rst

     # The fact table is also decoupled in order to consume the values returned
     # from the methods called on the product dimension without blocking the main
-    # process while waiting for the database, allowing the main  process to
+    # thread while waiting for the database.
+Thus allowing the main thread to
     # perform other operations needed before a full fact is ready
     factTable = DecoupledFactTable(
         FactTable(